INL/BlackLab/src/site/markdown/indexing-with-blacklab.md

 It is possible to add payloads to property values.
 When calling addProperty() at the start of the constructor, make sure to use the version that takes a boolean called 'includePayloads', and set it to true.
 Then use ComplexFieldProperty.addPayload().
 You can use null if a particular value has no payload.
 There's also a addPayloadAtIndex() method to add payloads some time after adding the value itself, but that requires knowing the index in the value list of the value you want to add a payload for, so you should store this index when you add the value.

 One example of using payloads can be seen in DocIndexerXmlHandlers.InlineTagHandler.
-When you use InlineTagHandler to index an inline lement, say a sentence tag, BlackLab will add a value (or several values, if the element has attributes) to the built-in 'starttag' property.
+When you use InlineTagHandler to index an inline element, say a sentence tag, BlackLab will add a value (or several values, if the element has attributes) to the built-in 'starttag' property.
 When it encounters the end tag, it wil update the start tag value with a payload indication the element length.
 This is used when searching to determine what matches occur inside certain XML tags.

 ### Indexing non-XML file types